ColinJR95/coworkerApp/README.md

 Welcome to my react + redux app!
 I created an app that allows your to filter through a database of users.
 It is currently accessing the api to access the robot icons.
-It is a responsive web app give it a try.
+It is a responsive web app give it a try!!